-The national food and drink policy, Becoming a Good Food Nation, was published in 2014.
+We published the national food and drink policy Becoming a Good Food Nationin 2014.
 The policy set a new vision for Scotland: that by 2025 Scotland will be “a Good Food Nation, where people from every walk of life take pride and pleasure in, and benefit from, the food they produce, buy, cook, serve, and eat each day.”

 Scottish Ministers remain committed to the concept and reality of Scotland as a Good Food Nation.

-A great deal of work is already happening now to make a real and positive difference to the lives of the people of Scotland:
+We are working hard to make a real and positive difference to the lives of the people of Scotland by: